resemble-ai/resemble-live-sts-socket/README.md

     - Description: Sends audio data to the server
     - Data type: `AudioData`
     - Triggers: `on_response`
+- **request_conversion_debug**:
+  - Type: `Emit`
+  - Description: Identical to `request_conversion`, but asks the server to return the unconverted audio.
+This is good for testing the effects of server latency on local audio stitching on clean audio
+  - Data type: `AudioData`
+  - Triggers: `on_response`
 - **update_model_settings**:
     - Type: `Emit`
     - Description: Sends updated settings to the server